devdaniely/lolanalysis-hackathon/README.md

 --------------
 # Formula
+Example is at the bottom of this README

 Rating (new) = Rating (old) + K * (GameResult - Expected * DiffWinPredictRatio)

 Expected = 1 / (1 + 10 ^ ([ProxSumA - ProxSumB] / 400) )

 DiffWinPredictRatio = Difference in Pythagorean Expectation of each team in gold
 ```